harrydu-db/databricks-examples/ingest-s3/README.md

 - `transformations`: The DLT code for the pipeline
 - `1.
 Spark Example`: The notebook for loading the S3 data in spark

+## Extra

+You can also create external volume in your Unity Catalog.
+Follow the instructure in [this document](https://docs.databricks.com/aws/en/connect/unity-catalog/cloud-storage/storage-credentials) to configure the external volume.

+If you use external volume, you don't need to use the S3 access key and access secret in code.